Robert Long, suspect in Atlanta spa shootings, may have 'sex addiction,' police say

 The ex-roommate "never heard (Long) say anything racial," he told CNN.

-Long told police the shootings were "not racially motivated," according to Baker, who reiterated his superior's assertion regarding sex addiction.
+A screenshot of the account, obtained by CNN, showed it used the name "Aaron Long" and the bio section caption read, "Pizza, guns, drums, music, family, and God.
+This pretty much sums up my life.
+It's a pretty good life."

-"He apparently has an issue, what he considers a sex addiction, and sees these locations as something that allows him to go to these places, and it's a temptation for him he wanted to eliminate," Baker said.
+Long told police the shootings were "not racially motivated," according to Baker, of the Cherokee County Sheriff's Office.
+Baker also referenced Long's "sex addiction," saying that Long sees the spas as a "temptation" that he "wanted to eliminate."

 Investigators believe that when he was captured, Long might have been en route to Florida to perpetrate more shootings, Atlanta Mayor Keisha Lance Bottoms told reporters.